openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_usecase_save.md

 @endsphinxdirective

+## Application code - load model to target device

-After this, your application's code can load saved file and don't perform preprocessing anymore
+After this, your application's code can load saved file and don't perform preprocessing anymore.
+In this example we'll also enable [model caching](./Model_caching_overview.md) to minimize load time when cached model is available

 @sphinxdirective